 - Chardonnay is a classic variety of grape used to create white Burgundies.
 It’s one of the most popular types of grapes used to make Champagne.

 - Muscadine is another white wine grape variety, and it’s grown primarily in the southeastern United States and Mexico.
 It produces grapey-tasting flavour and is commonly known for its use in the Tokay.

 - Chenin Blanc is another popular white wine grape variety.
 It features good acid levels, thin skin, and natural sugar content that is high.
 It’s used in Pinot Chardonnay, Pinot Blanc, and Muscadet wines.

 - Malvasia is a grape variety that produces wines that can have numerous tastes.
 Wines made from these grapes can have sweet flavours to flavours that are exceptionally dry.

 Popular Red Wine Grapes

-Gamay is the only red grape featured in Beaujolais wines.
-Flavors of wine made from this grape variety have been described as bubble gum and banana flavored that eventually evolve into walnut, hazelnuts, and spice.
+- Gamay is the only red grape featured in Beaujolais wines.
+Flavours of wine made from this grape variety have been described as bubble gum and banana flavoured that eventually evolve into walnut, hazelnuts, and spice.